Statistics Act (280/2004)

 Confidentiality and publicity of data

 The Act on the Openness of Government Activities shall provide for the publicity and confidentiality of the data provided for statistical purposes and for the non-disclosure and prohibition of use regarding the data.
-However, Section 24, Subsection 1, Paragraph 16 of the above-mentioned Act shall not be applied to the data describing the activities of central and local government authorities or state-owned companies and production of public services that an authority producing statistics has in its possession, or to data concerning enterprises and corporations referred to in Section 18 of the present Act.
+However, Section 24, Subsection 1, Paragraph 16 of the above-mentioned Act shall not be applied to the data describing the activities of central and local government authorities, wellbeing services counties or joint county authorities for wellbeing services or state-owned companies and production of public services that an authority producing statistics has in its possession, or to data concerning enterprises and corporations referred to in Section 18 of the present Act.
+(3.2.2023/146)

 Section 13 (24.5.2013/361)